Y00sh00/panfam-media/video-elements/elements/fitting-box/README.md

 6. **Important** Always edit things on the `Design` tab to prevent ruining animations that are already setup for you.
 7. Expand to tree on the left search for `Box Contents` → `Select the slot to modify` in this element you will find a label to adjust the text and an image to adjust the icon. **note:** As this can be a bit tedious to edit, I will likely in time make a separate component to generate an image from text for the fitting images & labels.

+## Positioning the Line
+If you want to position the pointer and line precisely you can do so quite easily with the following instructions
+1. First lets make sure we can see what we are doing, Find `Pointer` in the hierarchy and select it in the properties press the eye icon on the Clip segment.
+This ensures that the clip mask which is used for the animation is currently disabled.
+2. Expand to tree on the left search for `Pointer` → `Pointer Circle` position this exactly where you want the animation to start.
+3. Expand to tree on the left search for `Pointer` → `Line Top` → `Path` and press the `Edit Vertices` button.
+4. You can now make the line be whatever you want.
+5. Turn on the visibility which you disabled in step 1 to restore the animation.

 **Note:** If you need more room on the box, you can select the `Box` and adjust it downward.
 This won't affect the animation as it animates to 100% height.

 ## Fine tune content and animation based on your current video